sumrdev/web-modbus-fan-controller/readme.md

 You need a modbus controller with a fan on coil 0 and speed control on coil 1

+You also ned to have [nodejs](https://nodejs.org/en) installed and npm

 ## Installation

 ```bash